-CASE CLOSED: Did author Patricia Cornwell really solve
+CASE CLOSED: Did author Patricia Cornwell really solve the Jack the Ripper case? |

 Who brutally murdered so many Whitechapel prostitutes in England in the late 1800s?